Kingston World Heritage Area

-The Kingston and Arthurs Vale Historic Area (KAVHA), on Norfolk Island, is of outstanding significance to the nation as a convict settlement spanning the era of transportation to eastern Australia between 1788-1855.
-It is also significant as the only site in Australia to display evidence of early Polynesian settlement.
-Most importantly for the Island today was the re-settlement of the Pitcairn Island descendents of the Bounty mutineers in 1856.
+Norfolk Island’s Kingston and Arthurs Vale Historic Area (KAVHA) has achieved World Heritage listing.
+The area is of outstanding significance to the Australian nation.
+Certainly the fact that it was a convict settlement spanning the era of transportation to eastern Australia between 1788 and 1855 is a large contributor.
+Another significant fact is that its the only site in Australia to display evidence of early Polynesian settlement.
+Not to mention 1856 saw the re-settlement of the descendants of the Bounty Mutineers from Pitcairn Island into the Kingston settlement.

 Norfolk Island's World Heritage listing